KANSAS INTERCOLLEGIATE ORCHESTRA (KIO)

 2:10-2:40 pm Dress Rehearsal (Century II Concert Hall)

 2:45-3:20 pm KIO Concert (Century II Concert Hall)

-- An application/recommendation form and $30 application fee is required for each participating KIO student.
+- A $30 participation fee is due for each student participating in KIO.

 - Mailed to: Ken Hakoda, KWU Music Dept., 100 E. Claflin, Salina, KS 67401

 - Checks payable to “KASTA”

 - Participants are responsible for their own travel, food, and lodging expenses.

 - The KIO Concert will be on Friday, February 23 in the Century II Concert Hall.

 - Here is a diagram of where the Century II Concert Hall is located in the Century II Convention Center: Map of Century II Facilities